Dating apps have forever changed how we meet people. Almost everyone is on Tinder, Bumble, or Hinge these days.

 To overcome this, you must strategically desensitize yourself.
 You must gradually lower your fear threshold.

-For example, every time you leave the house, make it a rule that you must smile at an attractive stranger.
-Do this for a few weeks, until the jitters go away.
+For example, every time you leave the house, make it a rule to smile at an attractive stranger.
+Do this for two weeks, until the jitters go away.

-Now, every time you are out and about, you must give a quick compliment to somebody.
-Just say, “Hey, I just wanted to say, you look nice today.
+Next, give a quick compliment.
+“Hey, I just wanted to say, you look nice today.
 Have a great day.”
-Then you turn around and leave without waiting for a reaction.
+Turn around and leave.
+Do this for another two few weeks.

-Next, make a point to always make an observation and ask a follow-up question.
-For example, “I noticed you that you carry a gym bag.
-If I had to guess, I would say that you are really into yoga.
+Finally, follow up with an observation.
+For example, “I noticed that you carry a gym bag.
+If I had to guess, I would say that you are a yoga girl.
 Am I right?”

-Of course, this is not going to win you a gold medal at the Flirt Olympics.
-But by simply being normal and putting yourself out there, you will see some success.
+Don’t worry about winning a gold medal at the Flirt Olympics.
+By simply being normal and putting yourself out there, you will see success.
+Eventually, you will come across somebody who likes your vibe.
+Every Jack has his Jill.

 What Women Should Do

-For women, the primary challenge is that you have been taught to not show too much sexual interest in others.
+For women, the challenge is the social script.
+You have been taught to not show sexual interest in others.

 You need to overcome this programming.
-You are not a “slut” for actively pursuing people you are sexually interested in.
+You are not a “slut” for actively going after men you are sexually interested in.

-On the contrary, it’s the smart move.
-Just like your chances of winning the lottery are small, so are your chances of “being found” by Mr. Right.
+On the contrary — it’s the smart move.
+What are the chances of “being found” by Mr. Right?
+Slim.
 You must take luck into your own hands.

-You can and you should take some risks.
+But at some point, you will have to take some calculated risks.
 It’s the only way you can calibrate yourself to the nuances of the sexual marketplace.